dataloop-ai-apps/dtlpy-lidar/README.md

 ## Quick Start

-After Setting up the data as described in the [LiDAR Data setup](https://docs.dataloop.ai/docs/lidar-data-setup) documentation, you can run the following script to create the LiDAR video file.
+After setting up the data as described in the [LiDAR Data Setup](https://docs.dataloop.ai/docs/lidar-data-setup) documentation, you can run the following script to create the LiDAR video file.
 Run the following script to create the LiDAR video file.